Canterbury is today’s destination, until the reformation, the focus of pilgrimage in England.

 During the Middle Ages St Augustine’s Abbey stood just beyond the Cathedral and would have been almost as big.
 Pilgrims would have headed there to the Shrine of St Augustine.
 Later, St Dunstan became popular.
 He is the Patron Saint of Gold, Silver and Blacksmiths.
 According to legend he nailed a horseshoe to the devil, who agreed to never enter a house with a horseshoe above the door if Dunstan removed the one from his hoof.
 St Dunstan’s church is the first on the route into town.
-In 1170 Thomas a Becket, the Archbishop of Canterbury, was murdered in the Cathedral by knights owing allegiance to the King.
+In 1170 Thomas a Becket, the Archbishop of Canterbury, was murdered in the Cathedral by knights of the King.
 The resulting scandal lead to Henry II doing penance by dressing in a hair shirt and walking barefoot from St Dunstan’s to the Cathedral while being whipped.
 This was perhaps the high point of church power in England.
 365 years later things were rather different.
-When Henry VIII made himself Head of the Church in England the prominent scholar and minister Thomas More refused to swear a public oath acknowledging the King’s primacy.
-He and John Fisher, Bishop of Rochester, were sent to the Tower of London and beheaded.
+When Henry VIII made himself Head of the Church in England the prominent scholar and chief minister Thomas More refused to swear a public oath acknowledging the King’s primacy.
+He and John Fisher, Bishop of Rochester and the King’s boyhood tutor, were sent to the Tower of London and beheaded.
 Their heads were displayed on spikes on London Bridge.
 Margaret Roper, Thomas More’s daughter, petitioned the King for the head of her father which is buried with her in the Roper vault in St Dunstan’s.

 Evensong at the Cathedral is at 17.30.
 A statue of King Ethelbert holding the Cathedral is to the left side of the entrance door with St Augustine above him.
 If you take a look round the corner at the West Door you may recognise another couple of figures.
 Be sure to visit the undercroft, the original site of Thomas a Becket’s shrine and a lovely quiet spot for a prayer.
 Notice also the Cathedra (chair) of St Augustine above the High Altar.
 The modern shrine of St Thomas is in the church of that name 200 yards down Burgate from the main Cathedral Gate.